HydraMeshnet/developer-portal/glossary.md

 Two types of timestamps can be included in a witness statement to achieve proof of validity:

 - proving that a signature happened **before** a time instance: sending the hash of the signed witness statement to the blockchain in a transaction.
 The consensus of the blockchain nodes makes it practically impossible to insert transactions into the history of the blockchain, therefore it provides a strict ordering among blocks.
+This is often referred to as [Proof of Existence](#proof-of-existence).
 - proving that a signature happened **after** a time instance: bundle a block height and its hash to the object in question (a claim or a witness statement) before signing (see [After-Envelope below](#after-envelope)).
 It is practically impossible to guess what the hash of a future block will be.
 Additionally, it is practically impossible to change the hash of a given block, therefore knowing the block hash is good evidence for something that happened after the time the block was created.

-This is summarized in the figure below:
+This is summarized in the figure below, where both the Proof of Existence (blue) and after-envelope (green) are contained in block 30.
+These ensure that the proof was generated during the time between block 10 and block 30.
+If the key was valid during this period, the signature is also valid.

 <img src="./assets/proof-timestamps.png" class="d-block mx-auto">